 Using the Student Health Pharmacy (without a medical visit).

 Coming for vaccination services.
-Students are responsible for the cost of vaccines, titers, and/or tuberculosis testing.
+Students will be charged a $10 injection fee, in addition to the cost of vaccines, titers, and/or tuberculosis testing.

 Returning for Depo shots prescribed by a Student Health provider.
 Students returning for Depo shots prescribed by an outside provider will be billed a $10 injection fee without the summer health fee.